Seventh Cranial Nerve Palsy

 Who treats it?
 In childhood, pediatrics usually coordinates the initial evaluation and refers as needed.
 If one side of the face suddenly droops, the most advisable course is to seek professional care to clarify its origin.

-Specialties that treat seventh cranial nerve palsy
+Data on 32 doctors who treat seventh cranial nerve palsy

 Treatment by city